 For the side dish, I'm taking the traditional green bean casserole and freshening it up a bit.
 Don't worry, this recipe is super easy and you'll fall in love with the fresh spin on a classic dish.

 I hope you enjoy this side dish.
-Be sure to join us as at the table next week when I share an easy and mouth-watering recipe for the man of the hour — the turkey.
+Be sure to check out easy and mouth-watering recipes for the man of the hour — the turkey.

 Fresh Green Bean Casserole Recipe

 - 3 cups vegetable oil